Canterbury Park and Ride: Operation

 The initial Stagecoach operation consisted of ALX200 and ALX400 buses in a silver and purple livery.
 Under Kent Top Travel ownership, a fleet of Volvo B9TL/Optare Olympus and Volvo B7RLE/Optare Esteem buses in a Lime and Silver "Love your city" branded livery.
-The current Stagecoach fleet consists of Enviro 300, Dennis Enviro 400 and Optare Solo SR buses in a branded white livery.
+The previous Stagecoach fleet consisted of Enviro 300, Enviro 400 and Optare Solo SR buses in a branded white livery.

+The current Stagecoach fleet used on all three routes consists of Enviro200 MMC and Enviro400 MMC buses in a predominantly white and purple Canterbury City Council Park & Ride livery.

 Routes

-The scheme currently has 4 routes with 3 running to Canterbury Bus Station in the city centre.
-Potential for further sites at Thanington, Cockering Farm and Harbledown were studied by the city council in 2009, but none were proceeded with.
+The scheme currently has three routes with each running to Canterbury Bus Station in the city centre.

+The potential for further sites at Thanington, Cockering Farm and Harbledown were studied by the city council in 2009, but none were proceeded with.

+The latest iteration of the council's local plan and transport strategy includes the relocation of the New Dover Road Park & Ride site as well as an additional site at Merton Lane and provision for a 'park and bus' site along the Old Thanet Way in Whitstable.

 Sturry Road Park & Ride

 This route runs from Sturry Road Park & Ride terminus along the A28/Sturry Road to Canterbury Bus Station, passing the Magistrates Court, City Wall and ASDA.

+The site was mothballed by the council's previous Conservative administration but following manifesto promises by the Labour and Liberal Democrat parties to reopen the Sturry Road site ahead of the 2023 local elections, services restarted on 1 April 2024.

 Wincheap Park & Ride

 This route runs from Wincheap Park & Ride terminus through the Wincheap Industrial Estate, past Pin Hill bus stop and the connection to the Chatham Main Line at Canterbury East, before ending at Canterbury Bus Station.